MicrosoftDocs/memdocs/sccm/desktop-analytics/compat-assessment.md

 To see this recommendation in the Desktop Analytics portal:

 1. In a deployment plan, select **Prepare pilot**.
-1. Select an asset from the list.
+1. Select apps tab.
-1. View the compatibility risk factors and recommendations in the side pane.
+1. For any selection, view the compatibility risk factors and recommendations in the side pane.

 ![Screenshot of asset recommendation in Desktop Analytics portal](media/3594545-app-removed.png)